LeoJoaquinO/tienda_ecommerce/README.md

     *   The application will run with **hardcoded sample data** by default.
 You do not need to fill in any keys to run the app locally.
     *   If you *want* to connect to a local or remote database for development, add your database credentials (`DB_HOST`, `DB_USER`, etc.) to `.env.local`.
     *   For payment testing, you can add your **Mercado Pago Test Credentials**.
 You can find your PublicKey and Access Token in your [Mercado Pago Developer Dashboard](https://www.mercadopago.com/developers/panel/credentials).
+    *   For the newsletter form to work, you will need to add your **Mailchimp Credentials**.
     ```env
     # --- DATABASE (OPTIONAL FOR LOCAL DEV) ---
     # If these are not set, the app will use hardcoded sample data.